 From an alignment, we run a Bayesian analysis and create a posterior distribution of trees and parameters using the babette () package that sets the input parameters similar to BEAUti 2 and then runs BEAST2.
 For our site model, we assume a Jukes-Cantor nucleotide substitution model, as used in the simulation of the alignment.
 For our clock model, we assume a strict clock with the same fixed rate as used in the simulation of the alignment.
 The tree prior assumed in inference is the BD model, because studying the effect of this assumption is the goal of this study.
 We assumed an MRCA prior with a tight normal distribution around the crown age, by choosing the crown age as mean, and a standard deviation of 0.5⋅10-3 time units, resulting in 95% of the crown ages used have the same resolution (of 10-3 time units) as the alignment.
 We ran the MCMC chain to generate 1111 states, of which we removed the first 10% (also called the ’burn-in’).
-Of the remaining 1000 MCMC states, the effective sample size (ESS) of the posterior NOTE: there is a parameter estimate called ’posterior’.
-I choose to pick that one, and I assume it is the wiser choice over ’prior’ and parameter estimates.
-Agree? must at least be 200 for a strong enough inference ().
+Of the remaining 1000 MCMC states, the effective sample size (ESS) of the posterior must at least be 200 for a strong enough inference ().
 An ESS can be increased by increasing the number of samples or decreasing the autocorrelation between samples.
-Would the ESS be less than 200, we decrease autocorrelation by doubling the MCMC sampling interval of that simulation, until the ESS exceeds 200.
+If the ESS is less than 200, we decrease autocorrelation by doubling the MCMC sampling interval of that simulation, until the ESS exceeds 200.

 We compared each posterior phylogeny to the (sampled) species tree by the nLTT statistic (), using the nLTT package ().
 The nLTT statistic equals the area between the normalized lineages-through-time-plots of two phylogenies, which has a range from zero (for identical phylogenies) to one.
 We use inference error and nLTT statistic interchangeably.
-Comparing the one (sampled) species tree with each of the posterior species trees yields a distribution of nLTT statistics.
+Comparing the simulated species tree with each of the posterior species trees yields a distribution of nLTT statistics.

 We produce two data sets as a comma-seperated file.
 We set the number of replicates for each parameter combination such, that this file and a possible copy can be handled in R’s memory.
 Each row will then contain a parameter set and the generated nLTT statistics (see [table:specs] for the exact data specification).
 The abovementioned memory constraints allows for 2⋅103 rows.
 With 48 [NOTE: recalculate] combinations of biological parameter, there will be 168 [NOTE: recalculate] replicates per parameter set.